Error analysis for hybrid finite element/neural network discretizations: Hybrid finite element neural network discretization

-Using the energy norm estimate \eqref{loc1est} and taking the supremum over $\psi\in H^{r-1}(\tilde\patch)$ gives the estimate. \end{proof}
+where we used \eqref{eq:H2_aprior_patch} in the last step.
+Taking the supremum over $\psi\in L^2(\tilde\patch)$ gives the second estimate of the assertion. \end{proof}

-After these preparations we conclude with the proof to the main theorem. \begin{proof}[Proof of Theorem \ref{thrm2}] As in the single-patch case we first introduce the fine mesh solution $u_h\in V_h$ to the right hand side $f\in L^2(\Omega)$
+After these preparations we conclude with the proof of the main theorem. \begin{proof}[Proof of Theorem \ref{thrm2}] As in the single-patch case we first introduce the fine mesh solution $u_h\in V_h$ to the right hand side $f$ and a corresponding error estimate yielding

-As $u_\NN=u_H+\sum P_\patch \NN(f)$ is composed of local updates we, from here on, consider the local contributions $\|\nabla (u_h-u_\NN)\|_\patch$.
+As $u_\NN=u_H+\sum P_\patch w_\NN^{\patch}$ is composed of local updates, we, from here on, consider the local contributions $\|\nabla (u_h-u_\NN)\|_\patch$.
 On each patch $\patch$ we introduce the following local solutions to local problems given by Definition~\ref{def:local}

 The index $i$ will refer to an element of the training data.
-The first local problem in \eqref{locproblems} is to estimate the local error between $u_h$ and $u_H^h:=u_H+v_h$ on the application domain $\Omega$, whereas the second local problem estimates the local error between the training data $u_h^i$ and $u_H^{h,i}:=u_H^i + v_h^{i}$ on the training mesh.
+The first local problem in \eqref{locproblems} is to estimate the local error between $u_h$ and $u_H^h:=u_H+v_h$, whereas the second local problem estimates the local error between the training data $u_h^i$ and $u_H^{h,i}:=u_H^i + v_h^{i}$.
 We split the error as

-First and third term can be estimated by~\cite[Theorem 5]{XuZhou1999}, where local finite element algorithms are analyzed that decompose the solution $u_h$ into a global coarse solution $u_H\in V_H\subset V_h$ and into a local fine mesh solution.
-However, we refine their proof and basically only use~\cite[Lemma 1]{XuZhou1999}, introduce $\pm u_H$ and use Lemma~\ref{lemma:local} above to get
+In principal, the first and third term can be estimated by~\cite[Theorem 5]{XuZhou1999}, where local finite element algorithms are analyzed that decompose the solution $u_h$ into a global coarse solution $u_H\in V_H\subset V_h$ and into a local fine mesh solution.
+However, as $u_h-u_H^h$ is discretely harmonic on $\tilde\patch$, we can just use~\cite[Lemma 3.3]{DemlowGuzmanSchatz2011}, which is the main ingredient for the proof of local finite element error estimates, introduce $\pm u_H$ and use Lemma~\ref{lemma:local} to get